g-leech/argmin-gravitas/_posts/2025-06-29-normie-transhumanism.markdown

 	</div>
 </div><br>

-Some of the technologies they fought over (cloning, germline editing) haven't happened yet.
+Some of the technologies they fought over (cloning, germline editing) haven't happened at scale yet.
 But others (GLPs, hormones, hair tech, embryo selection) did, and were rapidly adopted by millions of people who had no interest in either ideology.

 And so: a new era of mass chemical enhancement and healthy <a href="https://en.wikipedia.org/wiki/Polypharmacy">polypharmacy</a> <a href="#fn:1" id="fnref:1">1</a>: